delk73/_today/README.md

-# Monday September 8, 2025
+# Monday September 9, 2025

-finished be and fe schema first refactors.

 ## Plan

+- continue clean up and docs pass on FE and BE

 - begin feature flow for compute shader integration into the synesthetic asset
     - iterate canon audit prompt